PaulJeFi/reglisse-chess/readme.md

 See the [thanks file](./THANKS.md) to see people who made this project possible.

 ## LISENCE
-See the [liscence file](./LICENSE.txt) to know more about legals stuffs.
+See the [liscence file](./LICENSE.txt) to know more about legal stuffs.

 ## How to use
 Réglisse supports some basics commands of the [UCI interface](./engine-interface.md).
 Three more commands exists :